Be Seen Be Found Faster

 AvaBuoy is a lightweight, mechanical device designed to complement existing avalanche safety gear by providing a visual surface marker and physical connection in avalanche scenarios.

-Deployment & Rescue Protocol
+From Deployment to Rescue

-AvaBuoy Activation and Deployment Mechanism
+AvaBuoy Activation

 Step 1